How to Configure AWS SSO CLI Access for Windows PowerShell

 Session Management

-SSO tokens typically last 8-12 hours.
-When expired, you’ll see:
+SSO tokens typically expire after 8-12 hours depending on your organization’s settings.
+When a token expires, you’ll see:

 aws sso logout